Does the Princeton Everest Fund Deserve an Allocation in Your Portfolio?

 A large universe of private companies in the U.S. may represent significant opportunity for private equity managers

-- World Federation of Exchanges database as of September 2022.
+- World Federation of Exchanges database as of December 2024, the most recently available data as of 5/12/2025.